 Doctors might also deaden the nerve with a treatment known as radiofrequency ablation.
 This uses radio waves to heat up and deaden the nerve.
 The doctor puts a needle through your skin, using X-rays to guide it.
 Radio waves then pass down through the needle to treat the nerve.

-If pain is caused by pressure on the splanchnic nerve, your doctor may think it better to cut the nerves causing the pain, rather than just inject them.
-This is called splanchnicectomy but is not commonly done because you have to have a general anaesthetic.
+The splanchnic nerves send signals from the spinal cord to the organs in the chest and abdomen.
+If pain is caused by pressure on these nerves, your doctor may think it better to cut the nerves causing the pain, rather than just inject them.
+This is called a splanchnicectomy (pronounced splank-nik-ectomy).
+It is not commonly done because you have to have a general anaesthetic.
 It is a small operation and you can have it done during other surgery, for example during an operation to bypass a blockage caused by cancer.

 There are other things you can do for yourself.
 Here are some things to try